atkinsonjohnny8/reserva/README.md

-An app for hotel reservations.
+An app for hotel booking.
 It is on an LTS version
 it requires:
 python 3.11.4